Meet the schools senior leadership team:

 Hayley Martin graduated from Oxford University with a BEd in Education.
 She is passionate about the ‘creative classroom’ and incorporating the arts into all areas of the curriculum.
 Before moving to Dubai, Hayley taught in several schools in Oxfordshire.
 She then moved abroad, where she taught for seven years in Cairo at the Modern English School, leading the FS2 team.
 Outside of school, Hayley is a voracious reader and is currently teaching herself to sew.

 Paul Dowlman graduated from the University of Plymouth with a BEd in History.
-During his 20 years in Primary Education, he has been fortunate enough to work in a variety of UK and international contexts.
-He has been responsible for coordinating Physical Education and PSHE in an inner city London school, coordinated Science in Cairo and held the position of Year Leader for years 2 – 6.
-Paul is passionate about how children and adults learn and has set up the ‘Effective Lifelong Learning Inventory (ELLI)’ here at Victory Heights.
-In addition to this, Paul is a great believer in children having a voice within school and is developing an effective School Council in KS1 and 2.
-He is currently a teacher in Year 6 with the responsibility of Science.
+During his 23 years in Primary Education, he has been fortunate enough to work in a variety of UK and international contexts.
+He has been responsible for coordinating Physical Education and PSHE in an inner-city London school, coordinated Science in Cairo and held the position of Year Leader for years 2 – 6.
+Paul is passionate about how children and adults learn.
+As a learning coach, Paul devotes part of his time at VHPS facilitating the growth of teachers and enabling them to share good practice.
+Paul set up the ‘Effective Lifelong Learning Inventory (ELLI)’ here at Victory Heights and is currently pursuing a Masters degree in Education.
+He is currently Head of Year 2.